Last Updated on December 10, 2023 by SPN Editor

-Therefore, the Joint Director, Transport signing the MoU with DIMTS much before the appointment of State implementing Agency MANITRON is questionable.
+Therefore, the Joint Director of Transport signing the MoU with DIMTS much before the appointment of the State implementing Agency MANITRON is questionable.

 On 8th March 2021, the then Transport Minister, Vungzagin Valte proposed to the Chief Secretary, Govt of Manipur to transfer of Joint Director (Transport) out from the Department as it appears his involvement in the administration in collusion with a certain company.